CITS4401 Software Requirements and Design

 - Students are able to (1) write a research report on requirements and design techniques; (2) make an oral presentation on technical topics; (3) apply critical thinking in the selection and application of requirements and design techniques; (4) demonstrate interpersonal skills in group exercises; (5) discuss the methods, practice and discourse conventions of software engineering research; (6) describe the requirements engineering process— elicitation, analysis, documentation and evolution; (7) explain several different requirements engineering methods and select methods for a given project; (8) evaluate and document software design rationale; (9) explain the software design constraints of reliability, availability and maintainability and how these impact design choices; (10) describe and apply common software architectures (monolithic, distributed, client/server, event driven); and (11) describe and apply common design patterns (observer, abstract factory, adapter, bridge, facade).

-- Typically this unit is assessed in the following ways: (1) group workshop assesments; (2) a research assignment; (3) a practical design assignment; and (4) a final examination.
+- Typically this unit is assessed in the following ways: (1) research essay; (2) practical design assignment; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.